Medical Equipment Removal Options

 What should I do if my equipment has no resale value?

 If your equipment has little or no market value, professional removal and disposal is often the most practical and compliant solution.
-This ensures your facility complies with environmental and safety regulations while making space for future upgrades.
+This ensures your facility follows environmental and safety regulations while clearing space for future upgrades or new installations.

 How do I know which equipment removal option is right for my facility?

-Choosing the right removal strategy depends on factors such as the age and condition of your equipment, the timeline for removal, and whether you want to recover value.
+Choosing the right removal strategy depends on factors like the age and condition of your equipment, how quickly you need it removed, and whether you want to recover value.
 A qualified partner like ROS can evaluate your system, explain your options, such as resale, consignment, part-out, or disposal, and guide you toward the best path based on your goals and timeline.

 Chris supports healthcare facilities navigating medical equipment removal and disposition.
 He works with hospitals and imaging centers to identify the right removal, resale, or disposal path.
 He is dedicated to helping clients make informed decisions while ensuring each equipment removal process is handled smoothly and in compliance with applicable regulations.